ethi-technologies/policies/ethi-acceptable-use-policies.md

 # Ethi Acceptable Use Policies

-**Short version:** _We host a wide variety of collaborative projects from all over the world, and that collaboration only works when our users are able to work together in good faith.
+**Short version:** _Ethi only works when our users are able to interact with our service in good faith.
 While using the Service, you must comply with our Acceptable Use Policies, which include some restrictions on content you can post, conduct on the service, and other limitations.
 In short, be excellent to each other._

 Capitalized terms used but not defined in these Acceptable Use Policies have the meanings assigned to them in our [Terms of Service](./ethi-terms-of-service), and [Privacy Statement](./ethi-privacy-statement).
 Terms: "you" and "your" refer to "Customer" or "Users".
 "We", "us", "our" refer to "Ethi Technologies".